crillab/metrics/docs/scalpel-config.md

 Moreover, if this experiment-ware does not exist yet, an object representation of this experiment-ware will be instantiated, using `program` and `options` has two additional fields.

+Finally, observe that `path` is mapped to `file`, which is itself mapped to `input`.
+In this case, a recursive mapping is actually applied on `path`, which will be eventually interpreted as `input` while parsing the campaign.
+Recursive mapping is the recommended approach for mapping several identifiers to the same key.

 > **Remark**
 >